 People often believe that cats and plants are incompatible in one home – and often for the right reasons.
-While most breeds of cats are likely to maul your fragile botanical collections, a certain type of plants also proves to be poisonous to your mischievous feline animal companion at close contact.
+While most breeds of cats are likely to maul your fragile botanical collections, a certain type of plants are known to be among the household items poisonous to cats at close contact.
 The American Society for the Prevention of Cruelty against Animals (ASPCA) listed roughly 417 generic plants that are toxic to your feline pet.

 The conventional wisdom often suggests that you can only keep one and forego the other.
 But if you’re an aspiring cat owner who also aims to foster a verdant greenery in your property, there is always a way to keep both.
 You can build a personal paradise that allows both creatures to coexist, granted that you watch out for these 17 poisonous plants:

 The aloe seems to be a perfect choice for a succulent bush for every household that prefers something that is both attractive and useful.
 Unlike different varieties of cacti, this plant does not punish curious house pets with their ruthless spines.
 Curiously, the gooey water stored inside the aloe’s fleshy leaves were being used as a natural wound poultice since Ancient Greece.

 It is only unfortunate that this plant proves to be toxic for your indoor cats.
 The aloe could cause weakness, diarrhea, vomiting, and abnormal urine color.
 In rare cases, some cats could suffer uncontrollable trembling due to damaged nerves.

 There are other non-cacti succulents you can substitute for aloe.
 The blue echeveria, for instance, has neater and more symmetrically arranged petals.
 Other succulents like earth star, hens & chicks, and wax plant (hoya) thrive in the southernmost terrains of the United States like New Mexico and Florida.
 The ghost plant (x pachyveria) even emits a curiously faint ‘moon glow.’